sumerc/sumerc.github.io/content/posts/inside-the-go-cpu-profiler.md

 # A small survey on how other profilers work

-**Linux perf** uses **PMU(Performance Monitor Unit)** counters for sampling.
+**Linux perf** uses PMU(Performance Monitor Unit) counters for sampling.
 You instruct the PMU to generate an interrupt after some event happens N times.
 An example might be to tick in every 1000 CPU clock cycles.
 A [detailed article](https://easyperf.net/blog/2018/06/01/PMU-counters-and-profiling-basics) written by Denis Bakhvalov explains how tools like Linux perf and VTune use PMU counters to make this happen.
 Once the data collection callback is triggered at regular intervals, all is left to collect stack traces and aggregate them properly.
-To be complete, Linux perf uses `perf_event_open(PERF_SAMPLE_STACK_USER,...)` to obtain stack trace information.
+To be complete, Linux perf uses `perf_event_open(PERF_SAMPLE_STACK_USER, ...)` to obtain stack trace information.
 The captured stack traces are written to userspace via mmap'd ring buffer.

 [pyspy](https://github.com/benfred/py-spy) and [rbspy](https://github.com/rbspy/rbspy) are famous sampling profilers for Python and Ruby.
 They both ran as external processes and periodically read the target application memory to capture the stack trace of running threads.
 In Linux, they use `process_vm_readv`, and if I am not mistaken, this API pauses the target application for a few milliseconds during memory read.
 Then they chase pointers inside the memory they read to find the currently running thread structure and stack trace information.
 As one might guess, this is an error-prone and complex approach but works surprisingly well. [pyflame](https://github.com/uber-archive/pyflame) uses a similar approach too.